 Readmission to the College does not guarantee readmission to a specific program of study.
-Admission criteria to the program of study must be met (see individual degree program handbooks.)
+Admission and/or readmission criteria to the program of study must be met (see individual degree program handbooks.)

 After one year, an application and fee will be required.